top of page

 Cocker thy child, and he shall make thee afraid: play with him, and he will bring thee to heaviness.

 • cocker: to pamper or spoil by indulgence.
-It is not wise to play with a child when they do things that aren't right just like its not wise to be cheerful when our daughters do the wrong thing {Sir 7:24} because making light of the wrong behaviour will cause them to grow stubborn and willful from being left to themselves.{Sir 30:7-9}
+It is not wise to play with a child when they do things that aren't right just like its not wise to be cheerful when our daughters do the wrong thing {Sir 7:24} because making light of the wrong behavior will cause them to grow stubborn and willful from being left to themselves.{Sir 30:7-9}

 Sir 30:10